patrickseda/Queues/README.md

 <hr />

-### Circular Queue
+## Circular Queue
 A Queue in which items can be iterated in a circular fashion. i.e when the "end" of the queue is encountered, the next item will be the one positioned at the "start" of the queue.
 #### Methods
 - `push(item)` - Adds a new item to the end of the Queue, regardless of the iterator position.
 - `next()` - Returns, but does not remove, the next item in the Queue.
-This also advances the iterator position.
+This also advances the iterator position. _(Useful for read-only iterating over a fixed set of items.)_
-- `pop()` - Removes and returns the last item from the Queue, regardless of the iterator position.
+- `pop()` - Removes and returns the next item in the Queue.
 - `peek()` - Returns, but does not remove, the next item in the Queue. _This does **not** advance the iterator position_
 - `setIndex(value)` - Moves the iterator to the given index value. _Values outside of the Queue bounds are ignored._
 - `reset()` - Moves the iterator to the first index in the Queue.